ahmed-al-balochi/LibreGaming/README.md

 3. Fedora

 # Prerequisites:
-* To run this LibreGaming script you need python3 installed if not already to install python3 click [Here](https://github.com/Ahmed-Al-Balochi/LibreGaming#dependencies).
+* To run this LibreGaming script you need python3 installed if not already. to install python3 click [Here](https://github.com/Ahmed-Al-Balochi/LibreGaming#dependencies).
 * Also you need to enable nonfree packages if you are using Fedora to install steam.
 * You can find the commands to enable nonfree packages for Fedora in this [website](https://docs.fedoraproject.org/en-US/quick-docs/setup_rpmfusion/#proc_enabling-the-rpmfusion-repositories-using-command-line-utilities_enabling-the-rpmfusion-repositories):